computational-expression/project/README.md

 During your code reviews:
 - TL will review your code and ask conceptual questions
-- You'll explain design decisions and walk through key functions
+- You'll explain design decisions and walk through key functionality using a white board
-- You may be asked to whiteboard algorithms or class diagrams
-- Code must be cleaned, documented, and running without errors
+- Code that is reviewed must be cleaned, documented, and running without errors

 **Prepare by:**
 - Understanding every line you wrote